Charleston Battery — Charleston, South Carolina

 SC Picture Project | Charleston County | Charleston Battery

-With its scenic promenade and historic park, the Battery is easily one of downtown Charleston‘s most beloved spots.
 The Battery is a fortified seawall at the southernmost tip of the Charleston peninsula, where the Cooper River and Ashley River meet.
+With its scenic promenade and historic park, the Battery is easily among downtown Charleston’s most beloved landmarks.

-However, the centerpiece of the Battery is White Point Garden, which received its name from the huge piles of bleached oyster shells that originally covered the ground.
-White Point Garden boats large, shady oak trees and oyster shell pathways that take visitors by statues, cannons, and memorials.
-The Williams Music Pavilion, a 1907 gazebo-like bandstand, sits in the middle of the park and still hosts concerts as well as weddings and picnics.
+However the centerpiece of the Battery is White Point Garden, which received its name from the huge piles of sun-bleached oyster shells that originally covered the ground.
+White Point Garden boasts large, shady lie oaks and oyster-shell paths that lead visitors by statues, cannons, and memorials.
+The Williams Music Pavilion, a 1907 bandstand, sits in the middle of the park and still hosts concerts as well as weddings and picnics.

 More Pictures of the Charleston Battery

 Photographer Mark VanDyke shares of his experience capturing his photo below of the famous view: “I found myself on this morning wedged between two oleander bushes, backed against a wall, and lying down in the middle of a puddle to capture this photograph of Charleston’s historic homes along the waterfront battery.
 Needless to say, even though Charleston is fairly de-sensitized to camera-toting tourists like myself, I was receiving some very strange looks from folks jogging and walking above on the trail, as well as parking along the street on this particular morning!
 The Charleston Battery is lined with historic Antebellum southern homes, some as massive as twenty-thousand square feet.”

 Address: East Battery at Murray Blvd, Charleston, SC 29401

 GPS Coordinates: 32.769281,-79.928964